acacheung/moonshine-cms/src/pages/index.md

 ---
 templateKey: index-page
 banner: >-
-  We look  forward to hosting you for Dinner Tues-Sun evenings & Brunch on Sat & Sun mornings!
+  We look  forward to hosting you for Dinner Tues-Sun night & Brunch on Sat & Sun morning!
 Find us on OpenTable or call directly at 617.752.4191 for dining reservations & takeout service.
 Delivery service via ChowNow, GrubHub & UberEats!
 Please note: In addition to the City of Boston Indoor Mask Mandate, beginning Saturday 1/15/22, all guests over 12 years old will be required to